N-Jaro/national_ml/data/script/ReadMe.md

 # Data Processing
-*Update: Jun 12/ 2025 by Dingqi*
+*Update: Jun 24/ 2025 by Dingqi*

+> Check gee_tools.py ->launch_single_data_collector function before run it!

+> **Test Mode: Only get one batch & one patch for test.
+To modify-> see gee_tools.py line 310, line 340**

-This is a script used for auto data collection.
+This is a script used for auto data collection/ patches collection

 * Create independent subfolders for each HUC in Google Drive.
 * buffer the HUC boundary.